historical-navigation-and-cartography

 Cultural Exchanges and Interactions

-- Trade routes established through exploration
+- Trade routes established through exploration (silk, spices, silver)

-- Spread of technologies and ideas
+- Spread of technologies (gunpowder, printing, agriculture)

 Challenges and Ethical Considerations

-- Colonialism and its effects on native cultures
+- Colonialism and its effects on native cultures and sovereignty

 Conclusion